 And now you aren't.
 In today's job market, if you apply for a job where you are a perfect match with the stated requirements and responsibilities, you will almost certainly be ignored.
 All you'll hear back from the employer is the sound of silence.

-What's causing this situation?
-Purchase Research Papers Online Employers have ignored what they were taught in kindergarten.
+What's causing this situation? writing services company term papers Employers have ignored what they were taught in kindergarten.
 They've changed the rules and haven't told anyone they've done so.
 They've reset the definition of "qualified," and kept the existence of the change to themselves.

 The change in the definition of "qualified" wasn't done maliciously or out of spite.
 Indeed, many employers aren't even aware that they are using a new standard for determining who is eligible for their open jobs.
 Whether it's applied consciously or otherwise, however, it is being used because employers now face changed conditions for their own success.